-- > Supporting a systematic provision of services and assistance through the programme of community workers in the area of health education in municipalities with the presence of separated and segregated MRC, - > Supporting the programs of health education of inhabitants of segregates and separated Roma settlements and locations, focusing on areas such as: personal hygiene and care for own health, education to parenthood, protection of sexual and reproduction health, care for children, prevention of contagious diseases, manipulation with food, protection of environment, prevention of injuries and accidents, etc. - ➤ Supporting programmes to ensure minimum standards of hygiene in communities with the presence of MRC, - Supporting programmes aimed at achieving a higher standard of hygiene in marginalized Roma settlements and at systematic reduction of the number of illegal dwellings characterized by extremely low level of hygiene standards, also by the provision of technical assistance to municipalities with the presence of MRC aimed at the settlement of title to land, - Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.
+- Supporting a systematic provision of services and assistance through the programme of community workers in the area of health education in municipalities with the presence of separated and segregated MRC, including the procurement of the necessary medical and sanitary equipment related to providing said services in locations affected by pandemic, such as Covid-19 - Supporting the programs of health education of inhabitants of segregates and separated Roma settlements and locations, focusing on areas such as: personal hygiene and care for own health, education to parenthood, protection of sexual and reproduction health, care for children, prevention of contagious diseases, manipulation with food, protection of environment, prevention of injuries and accidents, etc. - Supporting programmes to ensure minimum standards of hygiene in communities with the presence of MRC, including the procurement of the necessary medical and sanitary equipment related to providing said services in locations affected by pandemic, such as Covid-19 - Supporting programmes aimed at achieving a higher standard of hygiene in marginalized Roma settlements and at systematic reduction of the number of illegal dwellings characterized by extremely low level of hygiene standards, also by the provision of technical assistance to municipalities with the presence of MRC aimed at the settlement of title to land, - Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.